system76/docs/_articles/switch-from-macos-to-popos.md

 ![force-quit-activity-monitor](/images/macOS-Screenshots/force-quit-activity-monitor.png)

-Force-quit is launched by clicking on the Apple menu in the upper-lefthand corner of the screen, or by pressing Opt+Cmd+Esc, selecting the application, and then "force-quit."
+Force-quit is launched by clicking on the Apple menu in the upper-left-hand corner of the screen, or by pressing Opt+Cmd+Esc, selecting the application, and then "force-quit."

 You can also get an overview of running processes and stop or kill them from the Activity Monitor.